Theory and Methods

 FAT Framework (Source: Ho, 2016)

-• Actors’ perceptions of conflict, which can be operationalized through Conflict Analysis as measured through indictators including origin, frequency, nature, length, outcome, intensity, and timing.
+• Actors’ perceptions of conflict, which can be operationalized through Conflict Analysis as measured through indicators including origin, frequency, nature, length, outcome, intensity, and timing.
 Hypothesis: the higher the level of perceived conflict, the lower the credibility.
 An example of its application can be found in Ho (2014).

 Conflicts Analysis in practice (Source: Ho, 2014)